Pitlurg Castle: History

 The name 'Pitlurg', meaning 'the hillside place', suggests there was an earlier Pictish settlement on the site.

 A Gordon family, descended from Jock o’Scurdargue, owned the lands until 1724.
 It was partly occupied until the 1760s.
 General Gordon, 1815, a descendant, took the name for his estate of Leask and Birness, Formartine.

+Gordons of Pitlurg

-When James VI was at Aberdeen, on 4 August 1589 he wrote to John Gordon of Pitlurg asking him for a hackney horse for his use and the use of his bride-to-be, Anne of Denmark.
+When James VI was at Aberdeen, on 4 August 1589 he wrote to John Gordon of Pitlurg (1547–1600) asking him for a hackney horse for his use and the use of his bride-to-be, Anne of Denmark.
 The Earl of Huntly and other Gordon lairds sent him to Edinburgh to speak for them in 1593.
 In 1594 James VI invited him to the baptism of Prince Henry to be a companion to the ambassadors.
-In October 1594 James VI made him keeper of Huntly Castle.
+In October 1594 James VI made John Gordon of Pitlurg keeper of Huntly Castle.

-Robert Gordon of Straloch was born and resided here, inheriting the estate from his brother John.
+Robert Gordon of Straloch was born at Kinmundy near Newmachar and resided at Pitlurg, inheriting the estate from his brother John.